-Guiding Corporate Startup Team Formation
+Guiding Corporate Start-up Team Formation

-You know that the ROI of your initiative will be largely impacted by the mere formation of your corporate startup teams.
-You can evaluate and make recommendations based on a teams current position along the innovation phases, it’s size, personality fit of members, executive support of members, cross functional skill sets and geographic positioning of members (ability to collaborate) along with it’s proximity to customers and resources availabe that support testing.
+You know that the ROI of your initiative will be largely impacted by the mere formation of your corporate start-up teams.
+You can evaluate and make recommendations based on a teams current position along the innovation phases, it’s size, personality fit of members, executive support of members, cross functional skill sets and geographic positioning of members (ability to collaborate) along with it’s proximity to customers and resources available that support testing.

 Understanding of start up methodology / processes